Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 │ S3 upload + email │

-Prevent — A ValidatingWebhookConfiguration intercepts every pod, deployment, statefulset, daemonset, job, and cronjob at admission time.
+Prevent (chart-added).
+A ValidatingWebhookConfiguration intercepts every pod, deployment, statefulset, daemonset, job, and cronjob at admission time.
 It blocks privileged containers, host namespace access, privilege escalation, :latest tags, missing required labels, and unauthorized registries.
-It does this before the workload ever touches a node.
+This is not a Wazuh feature — it’s a standard Kubernetes admission webhook this chart deploys alongside the Wazuh agents.

 |---|---|---|